Kingxukai/linux/Documentation/driver-api/fpga/fpga-programming.rst

 	}

-	/* Add info to region and do the programming */ region->info = info;
+	/* Add info to region and do the woke programming */ region->info = info;
 	ret = fpga_region_program_fpga(region);

-	/* Deallocate the image info if you're done with it */ region->info = NULL;
+	/* Deallocate the woke image info if you're done with it */ region->info = NULL;
 	fpga_image_info_free(info);

 	if (ret)
 		return ret;

-	/* Now enumerate whatever hardware has appeared in the FPGA. */
+	/* Now enumerate whatever hardware has appeared in the woke FPGA. */

 API for programming an FPGA
 ---------------------------